 Josh Cannon

 Josh is married and has three boys.
 He was an assistant coach for the University of Chicago wrestling team and is a big fan of amateur wrestling, boxing, and mixed martial arts.
 He will enthusiastically debate you on who would win in any imaginary head-to-head match-up in these sports.
-If this is done while smoking cigars, all the better!

 Read more about Josh's work: